-Please join the cause and help improve the water quality and natural beauty of the Mill Creek watershed!
-The Mill Creek watershed includes all or part of the communities of Donelson, Woodbine, Glencliff, Antioch, Brentwood, Nolensville, and everywhere in between.
+The Mill Creek watershed spans Davidson and Williamson Counties in Middle Tennessee and includes all or part of the communities of Donelson, Woodbine, Glencliff, Antioch, Brentwood, Nolensville, and everywhere in between.

-This includes YOU: the residents, students, parents, teachers, farmers, builders, citizens, businesses, government officials, and agency representatives - anyone that lives, works, or plays in the Mill Creek watershed.
+This includes YOU: the residents, students, parents, teachers, farmers, builders, citizens, businesses, government officials, and agency representatives - anyone who lives, works, or plays in the Mill Creek watershed.